Scary Stories for Young Foxes: Major themes

 The stories told by the old vixen are meant to serve as cautionary tales to the next generation, with aspects of fairy story morality.
 One of the first concepts explored by Heidicker in his book is that of "domestic horror", both from the perspective of Mia and Uly.
 While Uly is constantly bullied by his sisters due to his disability, Mia is attacked by her teacher, who had gone rabid and is forced to abandon the rest of her family.

 Wynn is Uly's abusive father, who wants him dead because of the way he was born, and attacks Uly on multiple occasions.
 Wynn can represent not only domestic horror, but also toxic masculinity.
-Wynn is depicted not only as physically abusive, but also emotionally; he is shown in one of the chapters attempting to groom Mia so she joins the other vixen of his den.
+Wynn is depicted not only as physically abusive, but also emotionally; he is shown in one of the chapters attempting to groom Mia so she joins the other vixens of his den.

 Style

 Scary Stories for Young Foxes is a horror novel and has been compared to Scary Stories to Tell in the Dark in style, as well as to Adam Gidwitz's A Tale Dark and Grimm.
 In her analysis of Heidicker's novel, Elizabeth Bird mentions the writer's ability "to render the banal horrible".
 To mimic someone telling a scary story, Heidicker utilizes onomatopoeias, which "plays into the overall aesthetic of the book."

 Throughout the book, Heidicker stops the old vixen's narration and moves the focus to the fox kits who are listening to the stories.
 These breaks are used to build up the suspense and to give the audience a moment to relax from the moments of terror.
 These brief pauses also have the effect of increasing the tension and, alongside Heidicker's "vivid descriptions of blood and viscera," they create "a careful balance of horror and suspense".

 The novel is also accompanied by Junyi Wu's illustrations, which are characterized as "unsettling", "intricate", and "haunting".
 Wu's drawings work alongside the writing to help set an atmosphere of horror.